unlocomqx/addons-docs/docs/src/dynamicproduct/product-config/18-calculation.md

 <img srcset="/dynamicproduct/images/calculation-items-list.jpg 2x">

-In the above example, all the conditions will be interpreted then the specified field formula then the specified grid and so on...
+In the above example, all the conditions will be interpreted then the specified field formula then the specified grid and so on, thus allowing a finer control over the calculation order.